lapsrun/laps.run/content/faq.md

 # Q: I ran fast on a track you said was "slow".
 How is that possible?

 A: First, congratulations on a great run!
-Second, track geometry is one of many factors like like your fitness, weather, what you ate for breakfast, your hydration, your recent workload, other competitors you are racing with, etc.
+Second, track geometry is one of many factors like like your fitness, weather, what you ate for breakfast, your hydration, your recent workload, other competitors you are racing with, etc. Geometry *is* a factor.
+You would have run faster on a track with faster geometry.